mdaz78/leetCode/README.md

 ## Structure

-Each problem is organized in its own directory containing:
+Each problem is organized in its own directory (e.g., `01-TwoSum/`) containing:

-- Solution file(s)
+- `Solution.java` - The Java implementation
-- README with problem description
+- `README.md` - Problem description and approach

-## Contributing

-Feel free to suggest improvements or point out any issues in the solutions.

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).